wp-plugins/bepro-listings/readme.txt

 * Follow the installation wizard

 You are done!
-If you prefer to manually install BePro Lisitngs, follow this [setup video tutorial](http://www.beprosoftware.com/documentation/setting-up-bepro-listings/)
+If you prefer to manually install BePro Listings, follow this [setup video tutorial](http://www.beprosoftware.com/documentation/setting-up-bepro-listings/)

 * If interested in payment features, you will need to install BePro Cart (FREE) from our website